mathiasmantelli/awesome-mobile-robotics/README.md

 acrobatic maneuvers with drones.
 * [atlatec](https://www.atlatec.de/index.html) | High Definition Maps for Autonomy and Simulation.
 * [EGO-Planner](https://github.com/ZJU-FAST-Lab/ego-planner) | This is a lightweight but robust quadrotor local planning framework.
+* [Event-based Asynchronous Sparse CNNs](https://github.com/uzh-rpg/rpg_asynet) | It is a tool to convert models trained on synchronous image-like event representations into sparse, asynchronous models with identical output.
+* [OpenBot](https://www.openbot.org/) | A small electric vehicle that costs $50 and serves as a robot body for standard Android smartphones.

 ### Conferences ###
 * [ACM/IEEE International Conference on Human Robot Interaction (HRI)](http://ieeexplore.ieee.org/xpl/conhome.jsp?punumber=1040036)